HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 sudo asr restore --source /Volumes/Mac\ OS\ X\ Install\ Disc\ 1 --target /dev/disk6s2 --erase
 ```

-- Copy the [custom kernel](Custom%20Kernel/mach_kernel) to the newly prepared USB installer using the following command:
+- Copy the [custom kernel](Custom%20Kernel/mach_kernel) into the newly prepared USB installer using the following command:
 ```
 sudo cp ~/Downloads/mach_kernel /Volumes/Mac\ OS\ X\ Install\ Disc\ 1/mach_kernel
 ```
-**You will not be able to boot into the USB installer if you don't use a custom kernel.**
+**You will not be able to boot the USB installer unless you use a custom kernel.**

 #### Installation

-Installation of Mac OS X Tiger is straightforward.
+Installation of Mac OS X Tiger is simple.

 - Boot with the previously prepared EFI folder into Mac OS X Tiger Installer.

-- Install Mac OS X Tiger using normal procedure.
+- Install Mac OS X Tiger following th normal procedure.

 #### Post-Installation

-The [custom kernel](Custom%20Kernel/mach_kernel) needs to be replaced in the root volume after each update before restarting.
+The [custom kernel](Custom%20Kernel/mach_kernel) must be replaced in the root volume after each update before restarting.

-- Install all available updates including 10.4.11 using "Software Update".
+- Install all available updates, including 10.4.11, using "Software Update".

-- Before restarting, copy again the [custom kernel](Custom%20Kernel/mach_kernel) to the root volume using the following command:
+- Before restarting, copy the [custom kernel](Custom%20Kernel/mach_kernel) back to the root volume using the following command:
 ```
 sudo cp /Volumes/Mac\ OS\ X\ Install\ Disc\ 1/mach_kernel /Volumes/Tiger/mach_kernel
 ```
-**You will not be able to boot into Mac OS X Tiger if you don't use a custom kernel.**
+**You will not be able to boot Mac OS X Tiger if you don't use a custom kernel.**

-- As sleep is not working in Mac OS X Tiger, it is better to disable it from `System Preferences -> Energy Saver` to avoid system freeze after idle.
+- As sleep mode does not work in Mac OS X Tiger, it is best to disable it from `System Preferences -> Energy Saver` to prevent the system from freezing after a period of idle time.

 </details>